OutfinityResearch/axiologic.news/installation.md

 ### Setting up the GitHub Action

-To enable the automated news generation in your own fork of this repository, you need to configure secrets for the AI providers you want to use.
+To enable the automated news generation in your own fork of this repository, you need to configure secrets and manually create the workflow file.

-1.  **Fork the repository:** Start by forking this repository to your own GitHub account.
+#### 1. Configure Secrets

-2.  **Navigate to Settings:** In your forked repository, go to `Settings` > `Secrets and variables` > `Actions`.
+First, you need to add the necessary API keys as secrets in your forked repository.

-3.  **Create New Secrets:** Click on `New repository secret` to add the necessary API keys.
-The secrets you need to add depend on the AI provider you want to use.
+1.  **Navigate to Settings:** In your forked repository, go to `Settings` > `Secrets and variables` > `Actions`.

-#### Required Secrets
+2.  **Create New Secrets:** Click on `New repository secret` to add the necessary API keys.

-The `generate-ai.js` script supports multiple AI providers.
-You need to provide an API key for at least one of them.
+The secrets you need to add depend on the AI provider you want to use:

 -   `AI_PROVIDER`: (Optional) The AI provider to use.
 Defaults to `openai`.
 Supported values are `openai`, `gemini`, `mistral`, `claude`, `anthropic`, `groq`, `ollama`.
 -   `AI_MODEL`: (Optional) The specific model to use for the selected provider.